Isle of Wight ferry beginners' guide

 Which is cheaper, Wightlink Ferries or Red Funnel Ferries?

-It is worth getting an IOW ferry quote from both and seeing if either is offering promotional codes or if you qualify for a particular discount (for example, Wightlink do a good deal for Isle of Wight residents called Multilink and a discount for disabled blue badge holders).
-We also have an exclusive deal which means you can get 10% off Red Funnel car journeys if you book via this link.
+It is worth getting an IOW ferry quote from both and seeing if either is offering promotional codes.
+Also check if you qualify for a particular discount.
+For example, Wightlink do a good deal for Isle of Wight residents and second homeowners called Multilink and a discount for disabled blue badge holders.

 What are the postcodes for the ferries to Isle of Wight?